jamagiwa/L-Trail/README.md

 ltrail/pl.py: Functions for visualizing L-Trail vectors on 2D embeddings (e.g., PCA, UMAP).

+## Citation
+A manuscript describing L-Trail is currently in preparation.
+In the meantime, if you use this tool in your research, please cite this GitHub repository:

+> Yamagiwa, T. (2026).
+L-Trail: Estimating macroscopic transition directions in scRNA-seq data via outlier-robust L-moments.
+GitHub repository. https://github.com/jamagiwa/L-Trail
+>
 ## Licence
 This project is licensed under the MIT License - see the LICENSE file for details.